Phlebitis

-Phlebitis (or Venitis) is inflammation of a vein, usually in the legs.
+Phlebitis (or venitis) is inflammation of a vein, usually in the legs.
 It most commonly occurs in superficial veins.
-Phlebitis often occurs in conjunction with thrombosis and is then called thrombophlebitis or superficial thrombophlebitis.
+Phlebitis often occurs in conjunction with thrombosis (clotting inside blood vessels) and is then called thrombophlebitis or superficial thrombophlebitis.
 Unlike deep vein thrombosis, the probability that superficial thrombophlebitis will cause a clot to break up and be transported in pieces to the lung is very low.